slocka/use-query-params-state/README.md

 - Your application content can easily be shared across the web.
 - Users can directly access a specific state of your application through a hyperlink.
 - Users can undo/redo their actions through the browser history.
-- Users can bookmark the page and come back later on the same or different device with the application in the state it was left in.
+- Users can bookmark the page and come back later on the same or different device with the application in the same state.

 ### A better developer experience

-If managing your state through the URL can improve the user experience, the developer experience can quickly suffer from it.
+If managing a part of your state through the URL can improve the user experience, the developer experience can quickly suffer from it.
 Implementing this pattern from scratch can be challenging and tedious as there are multiple things to manage:
 - Keeping the URL and your React state in sync.
 - Convert the query string to your React state when reading from the URL.
 - Convert your React state to its query string representation when writing to the URL.
 - Keeping track of the correct type of each param during encoding/decoding phase (everything in the URL is a string).
 - Making sure the state defined by the URL hasn't been wrongly altered by the user or isn't corrupted.

-use-query-params-state handles all those problems for you and offers a React hook solution similar to React `useState`.
+use-query-params-state simplify all these and offers a simple React hook solution similar to React `useState`.

 ### Other benefits
 - SEO: By making the different states of your application accessible directly by a simple link, you are working towards making your content more discoverable by search engine crawlers and therefore potentially more optimized for SEO ranking.